Elano: Post-retirement

-Coaching career
+Coaching

 Santos

-Immediately after retiring Elano remained at his last club Santos, being one of the club's permanent assistant managers.
-On 4 June 2017, after manager Dorival Júnior's dismissal, he was appointed interim manager.
+Immediately after retiring Elano remained at his last club Santos, being one of the club's permanent assistant coaches.
+On 4 June 2017, after head coach Dorival Júnior's dismissal, he was appointed interim head coach.

 Elano's reign lasted two matches before the appointment of Levir Culpi.
 On 28 October 2017, after Levir's sacking, he was again named interim until the end of the year, and took the club to a final third position overall.
 On 31 December, however, he was himself sacked by the club.

 Inter de Limeira

-On 7 August 2019, Elano was announced as manager of another of his former clubs, Inter de Limeira, for the upcoming campaign.
+On 7 August 2019, Elano was announced as head coach of another of his former clubs, Inter de Limeira, for the upcoming campaign.
 The following 1 August, after managing to avoid relegation, he announced his departure from the club.

 Figueirense

 On 27 August 2020, Elano was appointed in charge of Série B side Figueirense, replacing sacked Márcio Coelho.
 He was himself dismissed on 13 November, after a 3–0 loss to Vitória.